Javier-Gonzalez-Valle/Javier-Gonzalez-Valle/README.md

 - 👋 Hi, I’m @Javier-Gonzalez-Valle
-- 👀 I’m interested in Data Analysis.
-I come from the field of International Relations, where I have been in contact with the world of data.
+- 👀 I’m interested in Data Analysis World.
+I come from the field of International Relations, where I have been in contact with the world of data and where I am eager to grow and establish myself as a professional.
 - 🌱 I’m currently immersing myself in the world of Data Analysis and Business Intelligence through the Master's program at IEBS School.
 - 💞️ I’m looking to collaborate on different proyects to enhance my experience and knowledge.
 - 📫 How to reach me : gvjavier@gmail.com